Disputes about life insurance

-- your other options for resolving the dispute
+- your other options for resolving the complaint

 - whether you will need legal advice and representation

-- ASIC's role in disputes about life insurance.
+- ASIC's role in complaints about life insurance.

 What you can do to resolve your dispute

-If you have a complaint or dispute with a life insurer, super fund trustee, financial adviser or insurance broker about your life insurance policy, the first step is to pursue your complaint through their internal dispute resolution (IDR) process.
-They must attempt to resolve the dispute with you directly.
+If you have a complaint about a financial firm regarding your life insurance policy, the first step is to try to resolve it directly through the financial firm's internal dispute resolution (IDR) process.

 Step 1: IDR process